 To launch the claim browser, perform the following steps:

-- In Word 2007 or later - from the ClaimMaster Ribbon, click on the Navigation Tools -> View Claim Tree menu, then Browse Claim Tree:
+- From the ClaimMaster Ribbon, click on the Navigation Tools -> View Claim Tree menu, then Browse Claim Tree:

 Clicking the above button will launch a claim browser.
 The claim browser will be "docked" to the left side of your Word document when it launches, unless automatic docking of ClaimMaster windows is disabled in ClaimMaster's Preferences.
 Initially, the claim browser shows the hierarchical claim tree, but you can sort the tree based on other criteria.